adrianasupady/fafoom/README.md

 Depending on the used parameter file following genetic algorithm based searches can be run:

 * parameters_aims.txt for first-principles (FHI-aims required)
-* paremeters_ff.txt for force fields (force fields accessed from RDKit)
+* parameters_ff.txt for force fields (force fields accessed from RDKit)
 * parameters_nwchem.txt for first-principles via NWChem (NWChem required)
 * parameters_orca.txt for first-principles via ORCA (ORCA required)